haqueshenas/EPL/README.md

 ---

-## 1. What Is VPL?
+## 1. What Is EPL?

-The **Virtual Phenotyping Lab (VPL)** is a non-profit scientific initiative—just getting under way—to develop and share simple, low-cost software tools, code snippets, and computational models for plant and crop phenotyping.
+The **Easy Phenotyping Lab (EPL)** is a non-profit scientific initiative—just getting under way—to develop and share simple, low-cost software tools, code snippets, and computational models for plant and crop phenotyping.
-Originating from published high-throughput phenotyping (HTP) research by the founder, VPL is an open invitation: explore what’s available now, and join a community focused on accessible, reproducible workflows.
+Originating from published high-throughput phenotyping (HTP) research by the founder, EPL is an open invitation: explore what’s available now, and join a community focused on accessible, reproducible workflows.

 ---